johangenis/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image5]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. I calculated the radius of curvature of the lane and the position of the vehicle with respect to center at 6.
+Determine the curvature of the lane and vehicle position with respect to center.¶

-I did this in lines # through # in my code in `my_other_file.py`

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+#### 6. I plotted my result back down onto the road such that the lane area is identified clearly, and I implemented this step at heading 7.Warp the detected lane boundaries back onto the original image, in the Advanced-Lane-Lines-P4.ipynb notebook.
 Here is an example of my result on a test image:

 ![alt text][image6]